Starting April 1 2014, all

 Oral health care is one of the top priorities when it comes to dealing with the health care system in Canada.
 There are a number of activities and programs organized by health care workers that are targeted to disseminate information and knowledge regarding oral care to the general public.
 There are dental associations that help raise awareness on how to promote and maintain a healthy set of teeth and gums.
 These programs educate the public on the basic steps on how to take care of their oral health.
 This kind of advocacy is supported by the government, Canadian dental association and local dental health professionals.
-This promotion is also reinforced by the local SE dentist Calgary represents.
+This promotion is also reinforced by the tooth doctor represents.

 Preventive care is one of the best solutions to avoid having dental health problems.
 There are many ways to keep and maintain healthy teeth and gums.

 Visit your dentist and ask for a cleaning.
 This helps prevent cavities and tooth decay.
 Once you ignore the build-up of plaque in your mouth, the enamel starts to wear thin.
 This leads to damaged tooth or in some cases, gum disease and tooth loss.
 Regular consumption of tea or coffee adds stain in your teeth.
 Cleaning can strip away those stains leaving your pearly whites as bright and shiny as it can be.